FernandoHeimrik/telephone-book/README.md

-# telephone-book
-Python application developed with Flask and SQlAlchemy
+# Python application developed with Flask and SQlAlchemy